silvia-odwyer/photon/README.md

 - [Next Image Processing API](https://github.com/yoeven/next-image-processing-api)
 - [Hypetrigger](https://crates.io/crates/hypetrigger)

-If you've built a project with Photon, be sure to submit a PR to be considered for inclusion on the list!
+If you've built a project with Photon and would like to be included in the list, just submit a PR.

 ## Got Questions?